ceph/ceph/doc/rados/operations/stretch-mode.rst

       See https://tracker.ceph.com/issues/56650 for more detail on this workaround.

+   *The above procedure was developed in May and June of 2024 by Prashant Dhange.*

 #.
 Inject the CRUSH map to make the rule available to the cluster: